nus-cs2103-AY2223S2/tp/docs/UserGuide.md

    </em></figcaption>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Our Application also supports this feature in gui format, simply click onto the bookmark you want and watch the magic happen.
+Our Application also supports this feature in GUI format, simply click onto the bookmark you want and watch the magic happen.
 But do note that there will not be a response in result box since this is not a CLI command.
 </div>
 <div style="page-break-after: always;"></div>